The best way to reduce the number of infections and protect yourself against another flu season is by taking preventive measures.

 Sharp Health Plan covers the flu shot as a preventive care benefit at no additional charge.
 At your next appointment, ask your primary care

 physician (PCP) about getting a flu shot.
 You can also visit a CVS MinuteClinic®, which is a medical clinic inside select CVS Pharmacy® stores.
 A MinuteClinic is separate from the pharmacy counter, where you can pick up your prescription medication.
-You can also visit your plan medical group to receive your flu shot.
+You can also visit your PCP or plan medical group to receive your flu shot.

-Washing your hands frequently is an easy way to protect yourself from the flu.
+Washing your hands frequently is an easy way to help protect yourself from the flu.
 Make sure to scrub your hands with soap for at least 20 seconds.
 If you

 are unable to, wash your hands with soap and water, the Centers for Disease Control and Prevention (CDC) recommends using an alcohol-based hand sanitizer with at least 60% alcohol.